-It seems like barely a day goes by without a new Canon rumour.
+It seems like barely a day goes by without a new Canon rumor.

-Here on this continually updated Canon rumours page, you'll find the latest news and information on what camera is likely to be announced next.
+Here on this continually updated Canon rumors page, you'll find the latest news and information on what camera is likely to be announced next.

 The Canon 7D has been around for over four years now - an absolute age in camera terms.
 Many photographers are keen to upgrade the model which sits at the very top of the enthusiast line-up - although admittedly some of those customers are likely to be drawn towards the full-frame 6D.

 Article continues below

 It seems likely that Canon will stick with a crop-factor APS-C sized sensor for the 7D replacement - if such a camera ever appears.
 It's a bonus for sports and wildlife photographers as it gives extra reach.

 That aside though, it seems likely that new technology will feature and we hope to see something packed with lots of exciting extras, such as a touchscreen and Wi-Fi connectivity.
 We could also see the dual pixel technology as seen on the Canon 70D, which gives better AF in live view and video mode - with a better processor, this could be an exciting addition.